Dictionary Learning: The Complexity of Learning Sparse Superposed Features with Feedback: Related Work

-\paragraph{Feature learning in neural networks and Linear representation hypothesis} Neural networks demonstrate a remarkable capability to discover and exploit task-specific features from data~\citep{yang_feature, bordelon2022self,shi2022theoretical}.
-Recent theoretical advances have significantly enhanced our understanding of feature evolution and emergence during training~\citep{abbe2022merged,ba2022high,damian2022neural,yang2021tensor,zhu2022quadratic}.
-Particularly noteworthy is the finding that the outer product of model weights correlates with the gradient outer product of the classifier averaged over layer preactivations~\citep{rfm}, which directly relates to the covariance matrices central to our investigation.
+\paragraph{Feature learning in neural networks and Linear representation hypothesis} Neural networks demonstrate a remarkable ability to discover and exploit task-specific features from data~\cite{yang_feature, bordelon2022self,shi2022theoretical}.
+Recent theoretical advances have significantly enhanced our understanding of feature evolution and emergence during training~\cite{abbe2022merged,ba2022high,damian2022neural,yang2021tensor,zhu2022quadratic}.
+Particularly noteworthy is the finding that the outer product of model weights correlates with the gradient outer product of the classifier averaged over layer preactivations~\cite{rfm}, which directly relates to the covariance matrices central to our investigation.
 Building upon these insights, \citet{elhage2022superposition} proposed that features in large language models follow a linear encoding principle, suggesting that the complex feature representations learned during training can be decomposed into interpretable linear components.
-This interpretability, in turn, could facilitate the development of simplified algorithms for complex tasks~\citep{Fawzi2022,Romera-Paredes2024}.
-Recent research has focused on extracting these interpretable features in the form of dictionary learning by training sparse autoencoder for various language models including Board Games Models~\citep{marks2024sparsefeaturecircuitsdiscovering, bricken2023monosemanticity,karvonen2024measuring}.
-Our work extends this line of inquiry by investigating whether such interpretable dictionaries can be effectively transferred to a weak learner using minimal comparative feedback.
+This interpretability, in turn, could facilitate the development of simplified algorithms for complex tasks~\cite{Fawzi2022,Romera-Paredes2024}.
+Recent research has focused on extracting these interpretable features in the form of dictionary learning by training sparse autoencoder for various language models including Board Games Models~\cite{marks2024sparsefeaturecircuitsdiscovering, bricken2023monosemanticity}.
+Our work extends this line of inquiry by investigating whether such interpretable dictionaries can be effectively transferred to a weak learner using minimal comparative feedback. \paragraph{Triplet learning a covariance matrix} Learning a feature matrix (for a dictionary) up to normal transformation can be viewed through two established frameworks: covariance estimation~\cite{Chen2013ExactAS,voroninski} and learning Mahalanobis distances~\cite{kulis_ml}.
+While these frameworks traditionally rely on exact or noisy measurements, our work introduces a distinct mechanism based solely on relative feedback, aligning more closely with the semantic structure of Mahalanobis distances.
+The study of such distances has been central to metric learning research~\cite{bellet_survey,kulis_ml}, encompassing both supervised approaches~\cite{LMNN,Xing2002DistanceML} and unsupervised methods such as LDA~\cite{LDA} and PCA~\cite{PCA}. \citet{distance_metric_relative} and~\citet{Kleindessner2016KernelFB} have extended this framework to incorporate relative comparisons on distances.
+Particularly relevant to our work are studies by~\citet{distance_metric_relative} and~\citet{Mason2017LearningLM} that employ triplet comparisons, though these typically assume i.i.d. triplets with potentially noisy measurements.
+Our approach differs by incorporating an active learning element: while signals are drawn i.i.d, an agent selectively provides feedback on informative instances.
+This constructive triplet framework for covariance estimation represents a novel direction, drawing inspiration from machine teaching, where a teaching agent provides carefully chosen examples to facilitate learning~\cite{zhu2018overviewmachineteaching,kumar_counter}.